movementlabsxyz/MIP/MIP/mip-34/README.md

 - **Postconfirmation**: a mechanism to confirm the validity of a block on L1, see [MIP-37](https://github.com/movementlabsxyz/MIP/blob/mip/postconfirmation/MIP/mip-37/README.md).
 - **Fastconfirmation**: a mechanism to confirm the validity of a block on L2, see [MIP-65](https://github.com/movementlabsxyz/MIP/blob/mip/L2confirmation/MIP/mip-65/README.md).

-## Definitions

-We make a note for the following terms:

-**Batch** (not recommended)
-Less clean, but more common term for sequencer batch.
-May be mixed up with the batch of transactions sent to the sequencer, or with the batch of L2Blocks (superBlocks) that should be processed for Postconfirmations.
-Use with care.

-**Attester** (not recommended)
-The term attester has been deprecated in favor of validator.

-**Quorum certificate** (not recommended)
-The term quorum certificate has been deprecated in favor of Fastconfirmation certificate.

 ## Motivation

 Two chains are present in our architecture: a base chain (or L1) and a second chain (or L2).
 Rollups and other types of chains may publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (L1).